rcfdtools/R.LTWB/.datasets/IDEAM_Outlier/Outlier_IQR_Pivot_PTPM_TT_M.csv.md

 ### Method 1 - Outliers processing using the interquartile range IQR (q1 = 0.1, q3 = 0.9)

+Since the data doesn’t follow a normal distribution, we will calculate the outlier data points using the statistical method called interquartile range (IQR) instead of using Z-score.
+Using the IQR, the outlier data points are the ones falling below Q1–1.5 IQR or above Q3 + 1.5 IQR.
+The Q1 could be the 25th percentile and Q3 could be the 75th percentile of the dataset, and IQR represents the interquartile range calculated by Q3 minus Q1 (Q3–Q1).[^1]

 Outliers parameters:
 * q1: quartile 0.1
 * q3: quartile 0.9